OTHER GIVING PLANS

 - Make your preferred Episcopal charity or parish a contingent beneficiary of an existing policy.

-Episcopal Church Foundation: Beneficiary Designation Gifts
+Types of Beneficiary Designation Gifts

 A gift of real estate is another way to financially support your preferred Episcopal entity or parish.
 A life estate gift can be tax-deductible to the donor (this depends upon the donor’s tax situation).
 If the property has increased in value, a life estate gift can help a donor avoid capital gains tax.
 It is also possible for an individual to retain all usage and income generated from the property for a specific period or life.
 At the end of the term or the donor’s death, the church can continue receiving income from the property or sell it.